Developer: Human Entertainment Publisher: Hal America Release: 01/91 Genre: Action

 Your primary weapon is your hair which comes as no surprise.
 It has medium range and attacks pretty quickly making it very effective.
 You have a few melee attacks depending on the situation but largely that wild mane is what you will rely on.
 There are a host of secondary weapons that use a resource called Chips as ammo.
 Anyone familiar with Castlevania and Ninja Gaiden will be right at home with this system but it differs too.
 For one you gain a new weapon after every level.
 You can also switch at any time with each using a different number of chips.

 That being said I found the side weapons disappointing.
 You begin with the fireball but its range is short that you might as well use your hair instead, especially as it is weak too.
 The super fireball is stronger and probably the second best weapon in the game.
 The fusion gun releases three fireballs in different directions which is situationally useful.
-Quantum bombs aren’t worth the number of chips they use.
+Quantum bombs are not worth the number of chips they use.
 The best weapon is the bola which wraps around a target for continuous damage.
 It is devastating against bosses which is probably why you won’t see it until the end of the game.

 If you thought the main character’s design was weird than the rest of the game is similar trippy.
 Although it takes inside a computer each area is full of organic demons and machinery.
 The visual design is like a mashup of Batman and Ninja Gaiden with some areas looking almost as if they were ripped from those games.
-While it isn’t original it also means the game looks great too.
+While it is not original it also means the game looks great too.
 Sadly the music is completely forgettable which sucks as this could have been the total package.

 In Closing